Marta Fernández (basketball)

-Marta Fernández Farrés (born 21 December 1981 in Barcelona) is a retired Spanish women's basketball player.
+Marta Fernández Farrés (born 21 December 1981 in Barcelona) is a Spanish retired women's basketball player.
 A 1.80 m guard, she won three bronze medals with the Spain women's national basketball team.
 At club level, she played in 2007 with the Los Angeles Sparks of the United States' WNBA., the Polish team Wisła Can-Pack Kraków and the Spanish teams Universitari Barcelona, Ros Casares Valencia and Perfumerías Avenida, where she retired in 2015.
 Marta Fernández is the sister of former Spanish international and Real Madrid shooting guard Rudy Fernández.

 Club career

 Fernández spent her formative years at Segle XXI, where young prospects are recruited.
 She played for them in the Spanish top-tier league with Popular Godella / Ros Casares (1999–2004, 2010–11), Universitari Barcelona (2004–07) and CB Avenida (2011–2015), winning a total of five leagues and six domestic cups.
 She was the 2007 and 2008 MVP of the Spanish League.

 She spent the summer of 2007 at the Los Angeles Sparks and the 2007–2010 seasons with Wisła Can-Pack Kraków.